Innostax/tavajs/README.md

         Mongoose
         None

-R.&nbsp; Select "yes" to integrate CRUD operations in your project (&nbsp;Create, Read, Update, Delete).
+R.&nbsp; Choose logger service as required.

       ?
-Do you want crud integration with React-Node boiler plate?
-(Use arrow keys)
-      > yes
-        no

-S.&nbsp; Choose logger service as required.

-      ?
 Which logger service do you want?
 (Use arrow keys)
       > Winston
         sentry
         None

-T.&nbsp; Choose e-mail service which you want to integrate.
+S.&nbsp; Choose e-mail service which you want to integrate.

       ?
 Which Email service do you want?
 (Use arrow keys)
       > SendGrid